Embrun, Ontario: Demographics

+In the 2021 Census of Population conducted by Statistics Canada, Embrun had a population of 8,680 living in 3,229 of its 3,278 total private dwellings, a change of from its 2016 population of 6,968.
+With a land area of 10.18 km2, it had a population density of in 2021.

 Note: Percentages given may not add up to 100% due to rounding.

-In the 2011 census, 6,380 people lived in the urban area of Embrun.
-An additional 2,289 people lived in rural areas served by the Embrun post office, making for a total of 8,669 people.
-A census tract which roughly corresponds with the urban area of Embrun had a population of 6,514.

-As data on census tracts is more readily available, the detailed demographics below will use the census tract for its figures.
-2011 Census data for detailed figures has not yet been released, so the following data is from the 2006 census, at which the population of the census tract was 6,034.

 Language: 57% of Embrun's population speaks French at home, while 41% speak English at home.
 The remaining 2% speak either both languages equally, or speak a non-official language.
 However, because there a significant number of French-Canadians who change their primary language to English later in life, the number of people whose mother tongue is French is higher than those who speak French as their main home language.
 63% of Embrun residents list French as their mother tongue, while 33% list English as their mother tongue.
 66% of Embrun residents are bilingual in both English and French, 24% speak only English, and 9% speak only French.
 For language of work, the English language is disproportionately common; while only 41% of Embrun residents speak English at home, 57% of Embrun residents speak primarily or exclusively English at work.

 Ethnicity and immigration: The racial makeup of Embrun is 95.8% White, 2.5% Aboriginal, 0.6% Black, 0.6% Arab, 0.3% Chinese, and 0.2% other.
 According to the census, there are no people in Embrun who belong to the Japanese, Southeast Asian, Filipino, or South Asian racial categories, however, Statistics Canada rounds low data values to the nearest value ending in 5 or 0, so there may be 0, 1, or 2 people in these four categories.
 The vast majority of the population of Embrun are Canadian citizens; only 0.2% of Embrun residents lack Canadian citizenship.
 4.5% of the adult population is foreign-born, while a further 7.1% are Canadian-born but have at least one foreign-born parent.

 Income: The median income for Embrun residents is $40,567 a year, higher than the Ontario average of $29,335 a year.
 Note that those values include all residents over the age of 15 with any reported income, meaning that (for example) teenagers working minimum wage on their days off school would be included.
 If only full-time workers are included, the median income for Embrun residents rises to $50,096 a year, still above the Ontario average, which for this category is $44,748 a year.